BFL-lab/Mfannot/README.md

 #### Data

+MFannot need some data to run, you will find all the information about this data [here](https://github.com/BFL-lab/MFannot_data).

-## Docker container and file
+## Docker container

 During the release process, we used a Docker container to test the installation.
-You can find this docker container [here](XXX) and used it in order to run MFannot locally if you do not want to install everything.
+You can find this docker container [here](https://hub.docker.com/u/nbeck/mfannot) and used it in order to run MFannot locally if you do not want to install everything.

-XXX: add documetation to run the docker container.
+If you want to see the process to install MFannot on Ubuntu14 you can take a look to [this Dockerfile](https://hub.docker.com/r/nbeck/mfannot/~/dockerfile/).

 ## Usage

+In order to get the help page of MFannot you need to type `MFannot -h` in your terminal.

 ## Contributing